smb-celldevbio/smb-celldevbio.github.io/_posts/2026-02-15-Samantha-Linn.md

 **Any advice for someone considering a career in mathematical biology?**

 Have courage in shaping your own identity within the vast sea that is mathematical biology.
 Being a mathematical biologist can look many different ways: we can be in the field collecting data, simulating complex dynamics, constructing and analyzing theoretical models.
-There is space for all of us to venture these uncharted territories and learn from each other along the way.
+There is space for all of us to venture these uncharted seas and learn from each other along the way.

 <p><em>If you are interested in learning more about Samantha work, you can find her at <a href="https://ecmtb2026.org/">joint ECMTB and SMB meeting</a> in Gratz </em></p>